BSc Accounting & Finance

 You will learn how to use quantitative tools for pricing stocks, bonds and derivatives, and for measuring risk and return.

-In your second year, you will begin to shape your degree by choosing three accounting or finance elective modules, allowing you to continue to focus your studies around accounting or finance or a mixture of both.
+In your second year, you will begin to shape your degree by choosing two accounting or finance elective modules, allowing you to continue to focus your studies around accounting or finance or a mixture of both.
+Your eighth module can either be another accounting or finance module, a module from a different topic within WBS, or something from another department.

 Terms one and two